KrishnaChaitanya1/second-brain/videogames/pc.md

 34. Mortal Shell
 35. Nier Automata
 36. Ori and the Will of Wisps
-37. Pillars of Eternity
-38. Pillars of Eternity II
+37. Pillars of Eternity II
-39. Psychonauts
+38. Psychonauts
-40. Psychonauts 2
+39. Psychonauts 2
-41. Raji
+40. Raji
-42. Sable
+41. Sable
-43. Spritifarer
+42. Spritifarer
-44. Scarlet Nexus
+43. Scarlet Nexus
-45. The Ascent
+44. The Ascent
-46. The Outer Worlds
+45. The Outer Worlds
-47. Nongunz: Doppelganger
+46. Nongunz: Doppelganger
-48. Bindings of Issac
+47. Bindings of Issac

 ## Playing